- Booking flights in advance or flying on actual holidays may help you save money.

-Shindle says the holidays are a great time to find deals in California wine country when it’s a bit quieter and more price-sensitive than during summer and fall peak season.
+Shindle says the holidays are a great time to find deals in California wine country when it’s a bit quieter and has lower prices than during summer and fall peak season.
 “Service at the wineries and off-site activities usually shine during the holidays, with more opportunity to offer personalized service,” he says.

 Do a cost comparison.
-Always use comparative websites—such as CheapOair.com, airfarewatchdog.com and Momondo.com—to compare prices across all airlines.
+Always use comparative websites—such as CheapOair.com, airfarewatchdog.com and Momondo.com—to compare prices across all travel service providers.
 “If you find a good rate on a third-party site or app, try calling the hotel [or airline] directly to see if they’ll match it,” Cosgrove says.
 “It never hurts to ask.”

 Likewise, download some of these mobile apps, like the CheapOair mobile app, which offers the same cost comparison services, but with information on baggage fees for each airline, packing list suggestions and currency convertors.

 Save on rental cars.
 “The more cars a rental company has available, the lower the rental price will be, so book cars in advance to get the best deal possible,” advises Kunz.
 Adds Kowalski: “Most travel service providers, like American Express Travel, have their own negotiated discounts and additional perks such as upgrades, free GPS and free child seats,” so it pays to book with an agent.